con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > lag na rdo rje stobs po che/ /
 > gsang dbang la ni slar gsungs pa/ /

-With his sweet-sounding voice, like that of Brahmā,
+His voice melodious, like that of Brahmā,
-Filling all reaches of the triple world,
+Completely filling all the triple world,
 Replied as follows to the lord of secrets,
 To Vajrapāṇi, strongest of the strong: (19)